apaz-cli/pgen/README.md

 A major difference between `pgen` and peg grammars like the ones you would write for `packcc` is that normal peg grammars operate on individual characters of the input.
-For `pgen`, you define both a tokenizer and a parser.
+With `pgen`, you write rules that define a tokenizer and a parser.
 The tokenizer recognizes and groups together sequences of characters into tokens.
 It uses the [maximal munch](https://en.wikipedia.org/wiki/Maximal_munch) heuristic and selects the first rule if there are ambiguities.
 Then the parser strings together the token stream coming from the tokenizer into an